 This is our fourth reminder message for the payment of $8,000 in regard to outstanding invoice #123, which was initially sent on March 20.
 A late fee of 10% will be applied to the total if the invoice remains unpaid as of April 20.

 A copy of the original invoice has been attached for your convenience in the instance that it has been lost or misplaced.
-Please confirm receipt of the invoice and this reminder email.
+Please confirm receipt of the invoice and this email.
+Ensuring you received this email will prevent any miscommunication.

 Thank you,